great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/python_api_quickstart.md

 ## Validate data

-1. Use the following command to define a Checkpoint and examine the data to determine if it matches the defined Expectations:
+1. Run the following Python code to define a Checkpoint and examine the data to determine if it matches the defined Expectations:

     ```python name="tutorials/quickstart/quickstart.py create_checkpoint"
     ```